ucd-cepb/textnet/paper.md

 *spacyr* package and uses the *spaCy* natural language processing engine [@honnibal_spacy_2021] to parse text and perform part of speech tagging, dependency parsing, and named entity recognition (NER).
 Alternatively, the user can skip this step and load parsed text directly into the package.
-*textNet* is designed for modularity with respect to pdf-to-text conversion and NLP engine.
-The user can derive plain text by any approach, and likewise perform event extraction with any NLP engine or large language model (LLM) (more on LLM extensions below) and bring these data to *textNet*.
-The textnet\_extract() function expects the parsed table to follow specific conventions for column names and speech tagging, so externally produced data must be converted to standards outlined in the package manual.
+Externally produced data must be converted to standards outlined in the package manual.
 - Network extraction: textnet\_extract(), which generates a graph database from parsed text based upon tags and dependency relations.
 The object returned